An Update on the Penn State Hazing Scandal

-Posted On Behalf of Schmidt Kramer Injury Lawyers on Jul 11, 2012 in General
+Posted On Behalf of Schmidt Kramer Injury Lawyers on Jul 11, 2012 in Personal Injury

 May 17, 2012 – Investigators in an alleged Penn State hazing case are waiting for medical records from a student who says she was injured in the assault.
 Freshman Asya Trowell told police in April she was beaten and badly injured while pledging Omega Essence, a “little sisters” group with the fraternity Omega Psi Phi.
 Police and university investigations continue in the Trowell case, and two other possible hazing incidents, but no charges have been filed in any of the three.

 Trowell’s attorney, Harrisburg-based Scott Cooper, said Wednesday that investigators have asked his client for medical records.
 Cooper said Trowell is in the process of providing police with access to those documents.
 Trowell returned to her Maryland home after the alleged assault, and does not plan to return to Penn State.
 She has been focused on finishing her course work and transferring, her attorney said.

 “Her main thing has been getting finals done from home and working out a transfer to a new school,” Cooper said.

 Centre County District Attorney Stacy Parks Miller said prosecutors have yet to receive the information they requested.

 “We have requested and are waiting to receive the medical records, and when we do we will make the appropriate charging decisions,” she said.